jmeisele/Kaggle/README.md

 # Kaggle
-Kernels and Jupyter Notebooks for Kaggle
+* Kernels and Jupyter Notebooks for Kaggle Competitions and Datasets